Tuesday, December 24, 2024

 Jesus goes on to proclaim to Zacchaeus and all of the curious and grumbling onlookers that day, "For the Son of Man came to seek and to save the lost." ( Luke 19:10 )

-And Jesus didn't just take the first step toward reconciliation, he took all of the steps.
-Since we are dead in our trespasses and sin, unable to take any steps back to God, Jesus took every step necessary for lost sinners to be reconciled with God.
-Jesus took every one of the steps, all the way to the cross.
+Jesus didn't just take the first step toward reconciliation, he took all of the steps.
+Since we are dead in our trespasses and sin, ( Ephesians 2:1 ) unable to take any steps back to God, Jesus took every step necessary for lost sinners to be reconciled with God.
+Jesus took every one of the steps, all the way to the cross, and now He keeps all of our steps in place.
 He fulfilled the words of praise his mother Mary spoke. ( 2 Corinthians 5:18-20 )

 Let's hold and ponder her words this week in our own hearts.
 I believe when we do, our hearts will sing with hers.